Why you should travel to Bruges by car

 Nieuwpoort, Belgium: a place to stop on the way to Bruges by car

-Dunkirque in France and Nieuwpoort & Ostend in Belgium are between Calais and Bruges.
-I’ve written an article about what we go up to on our road trip to Bruges, so if you want to find out more about places to stop on your way to or from Bruges, have a read of this post.
+Dunkirque in France and Belgium’s Nieuwpoort and Ostend are located between Calais and Bruges.
+I’ve written an article about what we got up to on our road trip to Bruges, so if you want to find out more about places to stop on the way there and back, have a read of this post.

 Ostend, Belgium: a place to stop on the way to Bruges by car